 Shareholders exercise their rights and powers by participating in general meetings.
-Shareholders' most significant rights include voting rights in general meetings, the right to have a matter dealt with by a general meeting and the right to ask questions at a general meeting.
+The most significant of these include voting rights in general meetings, the right to have a matter dealt with by a general meeting and the right to ask questions at a general meeting.